Mariposa County Truck Accident Lawyers

 - Texting While Driving — Negligent truck drivers use their phones while driving, diverting their attention from the road and potentially leading to accidents.

-- Failure To Comply With Safety Measures – Some truck drivers overload their trucks for incentives, making them harder to control and increasing the risk of crashes.
+- Failure to Comply With Safety Measures — Some truck drivers may overload their trucks, making them harder to control and increasing the risk of crashes.

 - Overfatigue — Long hauls are common for truck drivers.
 However, fatigue from extended hours on the road can impact their ability to think and act quickly.